 - Policy document: includes all proclamations, announcements, decisions, and official reports released by the White House and government agencies under the executive branch (such as the Office of the U.S. Trade Representative).

-- Trade remedy measures: include all policy actions taken under the U.S. trade remedy laws, such as anti-dumping, countervailing duty, safeguard measures, and Section 301 investigation.
+- Trade remedy measures: includes all policy actions taken under the U.S. trade remedy laws, such as anti-dumping, countervailing duty, safeguard measures, and Section 301 investigation.

-- Trade agreement: include the negotiation, modification, and termination of any U.S. free trade agreement and trade preference programs.
+- Trade agreement: includes the negotiation, modification, and termination of any U.S. free trade agreement and trade preference programs.

 - WTO: includes the using of any exciting WTO mechanisms and any WTO-related trade actions.

-- Personnel: include the nomination, appointment, and resignation of key executive branch officials responsible for U.S. trade policy.
+- Personnel: includes the nomination, appointment, and resignation of key executive branch officials responsible for U.S. trade policy.

 All entries are documented with official links provided–however, I don’t track Trump’s tweets.
 I hope the timeline can provide a fact-based record useful to industry professionals and scholars.
 All suggestions and advice are more than welcome (Email: firstname.lastname@example.org).

 Disclaimer: All posts on this site are for FASH455 educational and academic research purposes only, and they are nonpolitical and nonpartisan.
 No blog post has the intention to favor or oppose any particular political party, nor shall be interpreted that way.